Mariners unveil statue of Ken Griffey Jr. at Safeco Field

 Why just 450 feet?

 “You don’t want to go any further than that,” Griffey explained.
-“Go any further than that and they expect it; 450 is right in the threshold.”
+“Go any further than that, and they expect it; 450 is right in the threshold.”

-The Griffey statue was created by the same Chicago-based sculptor, Lou Cella, who also produced the Dave Niehaus statue in centerfield (At the Griffey unveiling, Cella wore a tie that once belonged to Niehaus, a gift from Niehaus’ wife, Marilyn).
-It was an easy choice to select Griffey’s post — what else could it have been but Griffey’s legendarily sweet swing?
+The Griffey statue was created by the same Chicago-based sculptor, Lou Cella, who also produced the Dave Niehaus statue in center field.
+(At the Griffey unveiling, Cella wore a tie that once belonged to Niehaus, a gift from Niehaus’ wife Marilyn.)

+It was an easy choice to select Griffey’s pose — what else could it have been but Griffey’s legendarily sweet swing?

 “Don’t want to have your pose of you running into a wall,” Griffey joked.